 - Describe the effect of the defendant’s wrongful conduct on the plaintiff.

 - Identify the component parts of what damages will be sought to make the plaintiff whole:

 Reaffirm that plaintiff will satisfy the burden of proof on the issues of liability and those items of damage that are fair and just under the circumstances.

-For more on creating a persuasive opening statement, including a sample personal injury case opening statement that illustrates this outline (which, although geared for a tort case, contains the essentials of almost all opening statements), go to CEB’s Persuasive Opening Statements and Closing Arguments Book, chap 2.
+For more on creating a persuasive opening statement, including a sample personal injury case opening statement that illustrates this outline (which, although geared for a tort case, contains the essentials of almost all opening statements), go to CEB’s Persuasive Opening Statements and Closing Arguments, chap 2.
 Also check out CEB’s California Trial Practice: Civil Procedure During Trial, chap 9.

 Related CEB blog posts:

 - What I Learned from Jury Duty About Opening Statements